yuweichuai/yuweichuai.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Yuwei Chuai is a thrid-year PhD student at the University of Luxembourg (starting from October 2022).
-His research interests are in `Social Networks`, `Misinformation`, and `Computational Social Science`.
+I am a thrid-year PhD student at the University of Luxembourg (started from October 2022).
+My research interests are in `Social Networks`, `Misinformation`, and `Computational Social Science`.

-He is a member of [IRISC](https://www.uni.lu/snt-en/research-groups/IRiSC/) research group at Interdisciplinary Centre for Security, Reliability and Trust (SnT).
-Currently, he is working on a research project titled `REMEDIS` -- [REgulatory Solutions to MitigatE online DISinfomation](https://projectremedis.wordpress.com/) -- funded by FNR in Luxembourg.
-His work in understanding and combating the spread of online misinformation has been accepted/published in high-quality journals and conferences, such as `CSCW`.
-Part of his findings was also featured by popular media such as `New Scientist`, `Poynter` and `Communications of the ACM`.
+I am a member of [IRISC](https://www.uni.lu/snt-en/research-groups/IRiSC/) research group at Interdisciplinary Centre for Security, Reliability and Trust (SnT).
+Currently, I am working on a research project titled `REMEDIS` -- [REgulatory Solutions to MitigatE online DISinfomation](https://projectremedis.wordpress.com/) -- funded by FNR in Luxembourg.
+My work in understanding and combating the spread of online misinformation has been accepted/published in high-quality journals and conferences, such as `CSCW`.
+Part of my findings was also featured by popular media such as `New Scientist`, `Poynter` and `Communications of the ACM`.